Sunhaloo/Obsidian-Publishing/Learning/C Programming Language/C Basics/Functions and Procedures - C.md

 >[!warning]
 >C is similar to Visual Basic; where our Functions and Procedures live at the **top** of our code.
 ><li style = "color:red;">Always place Functions on <span style= "color:green;">top</span></li>
+>>Compared to Python, where we can write our functions almost anywhere we want.

 ---

 # Simple Functions / Procedures in C